LeonOnRoad/seaports/README.md

 ## Dev corner
 Make sure to check other make commands available useful for development:
-- `proto-gen` - generates golang code from the proto files provided in `./proto` dir
+- `proto-gen` - generates golang code from the proto files provided in `./proto` directory
-- `build` - will build the go application locally and place the binaries in `./bin` dir
+- `build` - build services from the golang code and place binaries in `./bin` directory
-- `images` - will build docker images for the 2 services
+- `images` - build docker images for both services
-- `stop-containers` - will perform `docker down`, will stop all containers which are defined in `docker-compose.yaml`
+- `stop-containers` - perform `docker down`, that will stop all containers which are defined in `docker-compose.yaml`
-- `start-containers` - will perform `docker up -d`, thus will start all containers which are defined in `docker-compose.yaml`
+- `start-containers` - perform `docker up -d`, that will start all containers which are defined in `docker-compose.yaml`
-- `start-build-containers` - will build the docker images, stop current containers and start the newly built ones
+- `start-build-containers` - build docker images for both service, stop current running containers and start the newly built ones
 - `e2e-test` - perform a very simple test
-- `clean` - cleans `.bin` directory
+- `clean` - delete `.bin` directory
-- `clean-proto` - will delete files generated from proto files, which are now available under `proto/src`
+- `clean-proto` - delete files generated from proto files, which are now available under `proto/src`
-- `lint` - performs a lint check on the source code
+- `lint` - perform a lint check on the `go` source code

 > Note: To see logs from running containers run `docker-compose logs `

 ## TODO - improvements